davidkarelh/Basic-Q-and-A-LLM/README.md

 # LLM Q and A

 This is a Q and A system using the PaLM LLM.
-You will need the google API key to be ble to access PaLM LLM.
+You will need the google API key to be able to access PaLM LLM.
 This project uses the FAISS vector database to perfom RAG (Retrieval Augmented Generation).

 ## How To Run
 1. You can create virtual environment, if you create it, use the virtual environment